 Health and Safety Risk Assessment and the Law

-Where a health and safety risk assessment and the law is concerned, a lot of employers may be asking whether it is a legal obligation and the short and simple answer to this, is yes.
+Where a health and safety risk assessment and the law are concerned, a lot of employers may be asking whether it is a legal obligation and the short and simple answer to this, is yes.

 We do not want to get hurt or be the reason someone else is harmed.